 Can I repeat the same hikes or do they have to be all new?

 Yes, you can do repeat hikes for the Original, Adventure, Pet and Kids series.
 The Explorer challenges you to explore 52 unique trails, while the National Park Series goal is to visit and hike at 52 different Nationally designated spaces.
 We did about 50% of our original 52 hikes at the same places, but of course a part of the fun is checking out new trails and scenery.

 Is there a list of hikes I need to complete?

-No, this is about you making a commitment and getting outdoors more, so it can be something from a walk in your local wilderness trail to a full-fledged mountaineering expedition.
-If you are local to Southern California, you are welcome to join us or our local hikes, we host a beginner and advanced hike each month so that people can meet each other.
-Our partners, AllTrails, was generous enough to create an exclusive list of the top 52 hikes in each of the 50 states; view it on "Finding Trails!"
+No, the challenge is self-directed and is about you making a commitment to getting outdoors more.
+It can be something from a walk in your local wilderness trail to a full-fledged mountaineering expedition.
+As of 2022 our chapter leaders are working to create a list of recommended hikes and resources in their area, please join your chapter here.
+We also occasionally host beginner and intermediate hikes so that challengers can meet each other.
+You can learn about our events here.
+Also our partner, AllTrails, was generous enough to create an exclusive list of the top 52 hikes in each of the 50 states; view it on "Finding Trails!"
 In addition, we find a lot of challengers get hiking ideas from searching what others have posted using hashtag #52HikeChallenge, #52HikeChallenge(YEAR).
 Searching this in Instagram reveals a lot of cool places to put on your bucket list.

 How do I find hikes?

 How will you keep track of my hikes?